 You may request to sell your shares on the Secondary Market in accordance with paragraph 4 below, and you may request to buy shares on the Secondary Market in accordance with paragraph 5 below.
 Unless otherwise agreed with us, we will not facilitate any trades within the Seedrs Nominee Structure other than through the Secondary Market.
 Please note that, from the August 2020 Trading Cycle onwards, shares may be traded at the value determined by our Valuation Policy or at a 10%, 20% or 30% discount or premium of that value.
 For the avoidance of doubt, the discount or premium will be calculated based on the Valuation Policy value, and not the price you may have paid for acquiring the shares.
 In addition, the total value of each trade must be no more than £/€25,000, or equivalent in another currency denomination.
 We also recommend you read the Secondary Market FAQs.

 Seedrs will have absolute discretion as to who is permitted to use the Secondary Market, and reserves the rights to cancel trades at any time.
-Please note that representatives of any business whose share are eligible to be traded on the Secondary Market should not make requests to buy or sell shares in that business.
+Please note that individuals with close links to a business whose shares are eligible to be traded on the Secondary Market, including but not limited to representatives of the business, their family, and friends, should not make requests to buy or sell shares in that business.

 Seedrs will charge each of the seller and the buyer a transaction fee of 1.5% of the share purchase price for trades successfully completed using the Secondary Market, as stated on the Website and as described in paragraphs 4 and 5 below.